The 15 Best Places to Visit in Costa Rica in 2023

 However, don’t write off the green season just because of the drizzle.
 Notice that it’s called the ‘green’ season – not, simply, the wet season.
 That’s because it’s when the jungles of Costa Rica burst into 10,000 shades of emerald.
 It’s high time for spotting all the weird and wonderful creatures of the forests, from those lazy sloths to the big-beaked toucans.
 On top of that, green season ushers in the best surf and the finest whale-watching over on the Pacific.

-We’ve got our own tailor-made Costa Rica itinerary.
+We’ve got our own tailor-made Classic Costa Rica itinerary.
 It will whisk you through the famous national parks to see howler monkeys crying from above.
 It will drop you in broiling hot springs under the gaze of mighty mountains.
 And it will offer the chance to get on Costa Rica’s famous surf breaks.
-Explore our Adventures by clicking HERE.
+Or you can check out our other customizable vacation tours to destinations across Costa Rica.

 If you are interested to learn more about how we can take you to these extraordinary places, email us at info@explorerspassage.com